telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ##### value `Boolean`

-The value indicates if sound should be muted
+The value indicates if the sound has to be muted.

 ### isEnded

-Gets a value indicating whether the media has finished playing
+Gets a value indicating whether the media has finished playing.

 #### Example